freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 ### When Equity Goes Wrong: A Narrative

-Four years ago, a company granted you 0.5% of it to join as a seed stage engineer.
+Four years ago, a company offered you 0.5% of it to join as a seed stage engineer.
 The company has now raised a Series B, and you're ready to take your shares and move on.

 Not so fast.

-First, the company didn't really grant you 0.5% of it.
-It granted you the option to _buy_ 0.5% of it at some discount from its seed stage valuation (when you joined).
+First, the company didn't really give you 0.5% of it.
+It gave you the option to _buy_ 0.5% of it at some discount from its seed stage valuation (when you joined).
 Let's say that discount was 70% and that valuation was \$5M, so you have the option to buy 0.5% (\$25k) of it at a 70% discount of \$7,500.
 You decide you'll just wait until it sells or goes public, then buy your shares for $7,500 and then sell them at market price.

 That won't work either.